jiaxian-hlj/FL-Dpu/README.md

 We thank the authors for their original codebase and encouragement of further research.

 ### License
-Code is released under GPL V3.
+The code is released under GPL V3.

 ### Reference
 If you use this code, please cite the following papers: